-1. Climate Change
+A. Climate Change

 Climate change is impacting Minnesota's wildlife, plants, waters, historic resources, infrastructure, and available outdoor recreation activities.
 Within WWMA, predicted changes in climate could influence native plant communities and the wildlife habitat they provide in many ways.
-These changes are expected to affect plant and animal distributions.
-Flooding from more frequent and heavy rains threatens infrastructure like roads and dams.
-Higher intensity rainfall events may result in release of minimally treated wastewater or of pollutants through increased runoff.
-Adaptations to changing climatic conditions will need to be embedded into planning, budgeting management, and maintenance in a comprehensive way.
+The changes are expected to affect plant and animal distributions; however, the specific impacts are uncertain at this time.
+Flooding from more frequent and heavy rains has impacted infrastructure like roads and dams.
+Higher intensity rainfall events may impact stream temperatures or result in release of minimally treated wastewater or of pollutants through increased runoff.
+We will use an adaptive management approach using best available science, and adaptations to changing climatic conditions will need to be embedded into planning, budgeting management, and maintenance in a comprehensive way.

-2. Invasive Species
+B. Invasive Species